-UPDATE: Free school meals available through the end of 2020 or until federal funding runs out.
+UPDATE: Free school meals available through the end of the 2020-21 school year.

 To receive free meals during virtual instruction, families NEED to complete the Westerville City Schools Opt-In Form for Weekly Meal Bags.
 (See below.)
 This form only needs to be filled out once and can be canceled at any time by emailing Food Services at email@example.com.